videolan/x265/doc/reST/cli.rst

 .. option:: --gop-lookahead <integer>

 	Number of frames for GOP boundary decision lookahead.
-If a scenecut frame is found within this from the gop boundary set by `--keyint`, the GOP will be extented until such a point, otherwise the GOP will be terminated as set by `--keyint`.
+If a scenecut frame is found within this from the gop boundary set by `--keyint`, the GOP will be extended until such a point, otherwise the GOP will be terminated as set by `--keyint`.
 Default 0.

 	**Range of values:** Between 0 and (`--rc-lookahead` - mini-GOP length)